 National Child Oral Health Study

-Optimal prevention and treatment of child dental disease, that in turn will improve child social and emotional wellbeing, school performance and economic productivity in the long term, requires appropriate healthcare systems, organisational governance, infrastructure and resources that are evidence-based from large, representative longitudinal studies and economic modelling.
+Optimal prevention and treatment of child dental disease, that in turn will improve child social and emotional wellbeing, school performance and economic productivity in the long term, requires appropriate healthcare systems, organisational governance, infrastructure and resources that are evidence-based using data from large, representative studies.

 Aims